snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Considering adding capabilities to the rider's website that will allow them to choose from a list of available rides supplied by the driver.

-Grid issue has been resolved.
+Grid issue has been resolved to display schedule ride entry page.
 As, we have used Http Get & Post methods in web configuration and values getting displayed.